-First, ask yourself a few questions:
+Once completed, ask yourself a few questions:

 Why do you think you were not admitted?
 What were your weaknesses?

 There are many factors that could have contributed to the outcome of your first application.
 Did you apply late?
 Did you only apply to a small number of schools?
 Are your GPA’s and test scores competitive?
 Are your extracurricular activities and letters of recommendation strong?
 Did you put together a quality, error-free application?
 Many schools will give feedback to denied applicants on ways you can improve your application.
 Check school websites to see if this is an option for you, and take advantage of it.
-Pre-Health advisors can also do an application review for you.

 Have I improved my application in the year(s) since I originally applied?

 If you identified your weaknesses, did you improve upon them?
 There is little sense in re-applying right away if you are submitting essentially the same application as you did the first time.
 When you re-apply, you want the new application to be stronger, and to have addressed your weaknesses.
 Otherwise, why would you expect a different result.